YetaWF/YetaWF-Solution2/README.md

 Links
 -----

-STOP - Do not simply retrieve the repository.
-There are a few easy steps you need to follow to correctly install YetaWF.
+*STOP* - Do not simply retrieve the repository.
+There [are a few easy steps](https://yetawf.com/Documentation/YetaWF/Topic/g_installing_git) you need to follow to correctly install YetaWF.
-Depending on how you want to install it you can either use our [MakeSite utility](https://yetawf.com/Documentation/YetaWF/Topic/g_installing) which guides you through the whole process, or you can retrieve the repository following [these steps](https://yetawf.com/Documentation/YetaWF/Topic/g_installing_git).

 * [YetaWF.com](https://yetawf.com)
 * [Documentation](https://yetawf.com/Documentation/YetaWF)